-The Safest Way to Report Nepotism in the Workplace
+How to Report Nepotism in the Workplace the Best Way

 Nepotism occurs when people in positions of power give preferential treatment to their relatives.
 This can be especially frustrating when it happens.
 But how can we stop it?